JACK-THINK/SCRIPTS-BOOTLOADER-FOR-ASUS-ROUTER/How_to_Use_en-US.md

 > 1. White characters with purple background: notice of stage.
 > 2. White characters with green background: notice of success.
 > 3. White characters with red background: notice of failure.
->    - Above the notice of failure should be the line stating the related file which runs into error.
+>    - The line above the notice of failure will show the name of script which runs into error and relevant details.

 1. Insert a USB flash drive with no files into a USB port of the Router.